WorldHealthOrganization/open-source-communication-channel/docs/guidance/new_github_repo.md

 ## What is GitHub?

-GitHub offers products for storing and collaborating on code.
+GitHub offers products for storing and collaborating on source code.

-The World Health Organization has a GitHub Enterprise account that can be viewed at [github.com/WorldHealthOrganization](https://github.com/WorldHealthOrganization).
+The World Health Organization's verified GitHub organisation can be viewed at [github.com/WorldHealthOrganization](https://github.com/WorldHealthOrganization).

 Read [more about enterprise accounts](https://docs.github.com/en/enterprise-cloud@latest/admin/overview/about-enterprise-accounts).

-## Creating a GitHub User Account
+## Creating a GitHub Personal User Account

-A GitHub account is needed to contribute code, open issues, or participate in discussion on GitHub repositories.
+A personal GitHub account is needed to contribute code, open issues, or participate in discussion on GitHub repositories.

-Go to [github.com](https://github.com/) and sign up for a GitHub account using your email.
+Go to [github.com](https://github.com/) and sign up for a personal GitHub account using your email.

 <br>